Follow

 5. Aston Martin One-77

-Aston Martin introduced its former flagship sports car, the One-77, at the 2009 Geneva Motor Show.
-This stunning, limited-production two-seater featured a handcrafted aluminum body and a full carbon fiber monocoque chassis.
-It was powered by a 7.3-liter V-12 engine, which Aston Martin claimed was the world’s most powerful naturally aspirated production engine at the time.
+Aston Martin unveiled its former flagship sports car, the One-77, at the 2009 Geneva Motor Show.
+This breathtaking, limited-edition two-seater boasted a handcrafted aluminium body and a full carbon fibre monocoque chassis.
+Powered by a 7.3-litre V12 engine, Aston Martin proudly declared it to be the world’s most powerful naturally aspirated production engine at the time.

 Specifications